 This list shows the number of users, groups and course elements which can be assessed.
 If you click on an entry you're entering directly the corresponding view like in "Assessment user/course structure or groups".

 The visible columns of the table can be adapted.
-Especially information about attempts, status and the last updated can be helpful.
+This is helpful to get a quick overview.
+Especially information about attempts, status and the last updated are often required.
+Especially the information about the score, attempts and last update are used often.
 For the update the columns can be differentiated between the update which has been done by the coach or the user, and the technical update.

 If there is a group available, the assessment can be undertaken for a group as well.
 In the overview all groups of the course are shown.
 First a group is selected and afterward the corresponding participant, if desired.